birdandhike.com logo

 This hike is located along Lakeshore Drive in Lake Mead National Recreation Area, about 25 minutes southeast of Las Vegas.

 From town, drive out to Lake Mead NRA.
 From the Lake Mead parkway entrance station (Table 1, Site 1020), continue east on the main road (now Lakeshore Road) for 2.1 miles to the Las Vegas Wash Marina turnoff (Site 1018).
-Turn left into the marina area, pass the ranger station, and immediately turn left towards the campground (Site 1019).
-Drive down the road to the pay station at the entrance to the campground (Site 724).
-Park by the pay station, or just ahead on the right across from the restrooms (do not park in a campsite).
+Turn left into the marina area, pass the old ranger station on the right, and immediately turn left towards the campground (Site 1019).
+Drive down the campground access road to the entrance kiosk (Site 0724).
+Park just before the kiosk, or just ahead on the right across from the restrooms (do not park in a campsite or the dump station).
 Park here; this is the trailhead parking area.

 The Hike

-From the trailhead (Table 2, Waypoint 01), a gravel trail runs a few yards to the amphitheater, and then the Bluff Trail veers off to the left and runs west along the edge of the bluffs overlooking Las Vegas Wash.
-It is always nice to see flowing water in the desert.
+The dirt trail (Wpt 01) starts between campsites 74 and 72 on the foot trail to the amphitheater.
+A gravel trail runs a few yards to the amphitheater, and then the Bluff Trail veers off to the left to run west along the edge of the bluffs overlooking Las Vegas Wash.
+It is always nice to see flowing water and waterbirds in the desert.

-The trail runs west along the top of the dry bluffs where the ground is covered with small stones and the habitat type is Creosote-Bursage Flats.
-In this habitat type, Creosote Bush and White Bursage dominate the vegetation.
-Beavertail Cactus is fairly common here too.
+The trail runs west along the top of the dry bluffs where the ground is covered with small volcanic (dacite) stones and the habitat type is Creosote-Bursage Flats.
+In this habitat type, Creosote Bush and White Bursage dominate the vegetation, and Beavertail Pricklypear Cactus is fairly common too.

-Early on, the trail crosses two washes, and in the washes other species can survive because more water is available than on the stony flats.
-In the washes, other species include Schott's Pygmycedar, Cheesebush, and even one large Catcaw Acacia full of Mesquite Mistletoe.
-There is a single Silver Cholla along the trail.
+Early on, the trail crosses two washes, and in the washes, other plant species can survive because more water is available here than on the stony flats.
+In the washes, other species include Schott's Pygmycedar, Sweetbush, and a few Catcaw Acacia.
+There seem to be only two Silver Cholla along the trail.

-At the bottom of the cliffs down along the wash, saltcedar is common.
+At the bottom of the cliffs down along the wash, saltcedar is common, but land managers are trying to remove it.
+Native willow and Cottonwood Trees grow along the wash too.

 Bluff Trail approaching amphitheater (view N)

-About halfway out to the summit, the trail bends to the south and away from Las Vegas Wash.
-The trail continues to run along the edge of a bluff, but now the hillside below is mud rather than broken slabs of surface rock.
-There must be a fair bit of gypsum in the soil because Silverleaf Sunray can be seen growing along the edge of the bluff and down on the mud hills.
+About halfway to First Summit, the trail bends to the south and departs Las Vegas Wash.
+The trail continues to run along the edge of a bluff, but now the hillside below is colorful mud rather than broken slabs of conglomerate rock.
+Watch for Silverleaf Sunray growing along the edge of the trail and down on the mud hills.
 These plants are fairly rare and were considered for protection under the Endangered Species Act.

 Trail approaching Las Vegas Wash (view NW)